When considering a Boxer as a family pet, there are a couple of different ways to enhance your chances of ending up with a good reliable companion.

 Boxers are very loyal companions and are very openly emotional allowing them to be very truthful companions.
 Boxers are also very eager to please.

 Physically, Boxers have a thick, strong, muscular build and a very distinctly short muzzle and soulful, gentle and curious brown eyes on their thick box like heads.
 Full grown males usually weigh somewhere within the realm of 65 to 75 lbs and full grown females are slightly lighter at around 50 to 60 lbs.

-Boxers come in three different colors; white, brindle (which is made up of mottle black markings on a light brown base) and light brown, also knows as fawn.
+Boxers come in three different colors; white, brindle (which is made up of mottled black markings on a light brown base) and light brown, also known as a fawn.